Skip to Main Content

 • Use Sofia to find books at other institutions; order them through Interlibrary loans.

-• Use appropriate databases for electronic access to journal articles (Use Databases by Subject choose subject specific databases)
+• Use appropriate databases for electronic access to journal articles (In A-Z Databases, use the subject limiter beside the search bar to choose subject-specific databases)

 You Should Critically Evaluate Every Source You Use!